-If you're trying to get pregnant, there's good news: You may still be pregnant.
-Sometimes, levels of the pregnancy hormone human chorionic gonadotropin (hCG) early in pregnancy aren’t yet high enough for a home pregnancy test to detect.
+If you’re trying to get pregnant, there’s good news: You may still be pregnant.
+Sometimes, levels of the pregnancy hormone human chorionic gonadotropin (hCG) early in pregnancy aren’t high enough for a home pregnancy test to detect.

-A woman's cycle can vary widely, so if you conceived later in your cycle, your hormone levels may not be high enough at the time of your missed period.
+Menstrual cycles can vary widely, so if you conceived later in your cycle, your hormone levels may not be high enough at the time of your missed period.

 If you think you may be pregnant after a missed period but got a negative result on your pregnancy test, wait a few days.
 Then retest.
-If you continue to miss your period, be sure to talk to your doctor to rule out any complications.
+If you continue to miss your period, be sure to talk with your doctor to rule out any complications.